Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Econometric Framework

-which corresponds to the sum of differences between the pairs of two independent observations $X_{1},X_{2}\sim F_{X|W}(\cdot|w)$ with $X_{1}\ge x>X_{2}$.
-This implies that a treatment level $x$ is weighted more if the treatment $X$ is densely distributed above and below $x$. \footnote{Therefore, the density or frequency of the treatment $X$ at level $x$ is not necessarily informative about how much OLS weights the treatment level $x$ receives.
-As \citet{yitzhaki1996using} points out, the density function and the OLS weight function coincide in a special case where the treatment $X$ follows a Normal distribution but are generally different.}
+This implies that the OLS weight is proportional to the sum of differences between the pairs of conditionally independent observations $X_{1},X_{2}\overset{i.i.d.}{\sim}F_{X|W}(\cdot|w)$ with $X_{1}\ge x>X_{2}$.
+Therefore, the treatment level $x$ is weighted more if the treatment $X$ is densely distributed both above and below $x$.\footnote{\citet{yitzhaki1996using} derives the OLS weight function in a simpler case with no covariates and shows that the weight function is $\overline{\omega}_{X}(x)\propto(b-x)(x-a)$ if $X$ is uniformly distributed over $[a,b${]}.
+The weights are zero at both ends of the support despite flat density because no pair of observations can sandwich the endpoints.} As is evident from (\ref{eq:OLSweightx}), the OLS weight $\overline{\omega}_{X}(x)$ on each treatment level $x$ is nonnegative.